pisv/handly/org.eclipse.handly.examples.basic/README.md

-The basic example (`o.e.handly.examples.basic*`) demonstrates a full-featured Handly-based model for a simple Xtext-based language, complete with automated tests, content outline, and a CNF-based navigator view.
+The basic example (`o.e.handly.examples.basic*`) demonstrates a full-featured Handly-based model for a simple Xtext-based language, complete with automated tests, content outline, and a navigator view.

 Launch runtime Eclipse and open the Resource perspective, then create a new project using the `Foo Project` wizard.
 The wizard is in the `Handly Examples`